Tangible Personal Property Tax

 Ways to Pay:

-- Online: Click here to find and pay online
+- Find and pay your taxes online

 - In person: At any Duval County Tax Collector’s Office